With a combination of a small number of people + software + servers and robots.

 I realized that it's not all about achieving a 10 "1" percent increase in sales over the previous year, or meeting a "quarter" goal.

 As the workforce shrinks, the domestic market shrinks, and various disparities widen, we realize that we will run out of steam and go under if we only try our best to meet short-term goals.

 One of my juniors tweeted something like this.

 Where the hell is capitalism going?

 One answer is that "capitalism" - "sales and profits" = "realizing the importance of minorities.

-When sales and profits are left alone, they approximate the focus on the majority in terms of efficiency, and therefore tend to give less consideration to minorities.
+If sales and profits are left alone, they will approximate the focus on the majority in terms of efficiency, and therefore tend to give less consideration to minorities.